-4.1 Parameters
+4.1 Parameters.
 The parameters used in the models are listed in Table 1.
-Most of these are taken from the statistics of human ducts given by Deenitchin et al [18].
-The range of values for $\xi$ , n and $d{CD}$ are chosen to be the same as in the 3D models by Ooi [25].
+Most of these are taken from the statistics of human ducts given by Deenitchin et al. [18].
+The range of values for ξ , n, and d{CD} are chosen to be the same as in the 3D models by Ooi [25].
 The gallbladder flow rate is derived from the volume-time curve in Fig. 3, which lies between 0.49 and 1.23 ml/min.
-The range of the Young's modulus used for this model is based on the measurements of [30], where bile ducts from 16 healthy adult dogs were tested with a pressure ranging from 4.7kPa to 8kPa.
-In fact, the physiological internal pressure is normally around 1.5kPa in the human biliary system, which is outside the pressure range used by Jian and Wang [30].
-In order to obtain meaningful results, we estimate the Young's modulus for the pressure around 1.5kPa from the extrapolation of the best curve fitting from the data of [30].
-The Young's modulus chosen for the models is therefore in the range of 100Pa and 1000Pa, which corresponds to the internal pressure varying from 1.03kPa to 1.9kPa.
+The range of Young's modulus used for this model is based on the measurements of [30], where bile ducts from 16 healthy adult dogs were tested with a pressure ranging from 4.7 kPa to 8 kPa.
+In fact, the physiological internal pressure is normally around 1.5 kPa in the human biliary system, which is outside the pressure range used by Jian and Wang [30].
+In order to obtain meaningful results, we estimate Young's modulus for the pressure around 1.5 kPa from the extrapolation of the best curve fitting from the data of [30].
+The Young's modulus chosen for the models is therefore in the range of 100 and 1000 Pa, which corresponds to the internal pressure varying from 1.03 to 1.9 kPa.